IMAGINARY/gamepad-api-activator/README.md

 - `PIN_BUTTON` (default: `PIN_LED`): The pin that the external gamepad controller board is connected to.
 - `BUTTON_ACTIVE_DURATION` (default: 50): The duration of the signalling in milliseconds.
 - `INVERT` (default: undefined): When defined, use LOW as the active state and HIGH otherwise.
+- `ACTIVE_SLEEP` (default: undefined): When defined, do not utilize platform dependent power saving routines between signals.
+This facilitates porting to other platforms.

 These variables can be set during the build process via the PlatformIO command line, e.g.